rehierl/node-tree-outliner/3-2-0-design-3.md

              x n5:s
 ```

-The general-purpose approach to determine the top-level nodes of a section
+The basic approach to determine all the top-level nodes of a section is to start
-would have to start with one node that is associated with a given section.
+with one node that is associated with a given section.
+This initial node allows
-This initial node then allows to determine the top-level node (e.g. `n3`)
+to determine the first top-level node (e.g. `n3`) of the section.
+This node is
-of the section to which the node belongs (i.e. the top-most node that
+the node to which the initial node is a descendant (i.e. the top-most node that
 belongs to the same section).

 Next, an algorithm would have to detect all those siblings that are subsequent